-Electrical safety is the focus of this 2-day course.
+Electrical safety is the focus of this 12-hour live online training course.
 First, you will learn to identify requirements and responsibilities from safety standards and codes (CSA Z462, NFPA 70e, IEEE 1584, NESC 410A).
 Next, you will examine methods for identifying and calculating arc flash hazards.
 Finally, we will analyze equipment selection and operational strategies to reduce risks.

 UPDATE: IEEE-1584-2018, IEEE Guide for Performing Arc Flash Hazard Calculations, was just released with the document’s first update in 16 years!
 In this course, we will also look at the impact the new release will have on those using IEEE-1584 to perform hazard calculations.